jlacomis/jlacomis.github.io/index.md

 I am a Postdoctoral Teaching Fellow in the [Software and Societal Systems Department](https://s3d.cmu.edu) (formerly the Institute for Software Research) at [Carnegie Mellon University](https://www.cmu.edu/).
-I am interested in the (automated) maintenance, debugging, and reverse-engineering of software.
+I am interested in software security and the (automated) maintenance, debugging, and reverse-engineering of software.
 I have extensive experience using machine-learning models to automatically generate and modify existing codebases.

 I earned my Ph.D. in Software Engineering from CMU as a member of two research